kmusard/deploy-ethereum-node-demo/README.md

 3) :clock1: Wait 1-2 minutes after the terraform container launches the EC2 instance.
 The resulting instance will come fully configured with the following:

     - geth
-        - installed, connected to mainnet, connected to prysm, syncing
+        - installed, connected to mainnet, connected to prysm, syncing.
     - prysm
-        - installed, connected to BEACON, connected to geth, syncing
+        - installed, connected to BEACON, connected to geth, syncing.
     - prometheus
-        - installed, scraping geth, node_exporter, and itself
+        - installed, scraping geth, node_exporter, and itself.
     - grafana
         - installed, prometheus data source configured, and pre-populated with an example custom dashboard.
     - All components are run as linux systemd services with automatic restart on process exit.
 Stdout is also captured, tagged, and logged to syslog.